-Brides is published by Conde Nast, Britain’s premier magazine company which also publishes Vogue.
+Brides are published by Conde Nast, Britain’s premier magazine company which also publishes Vogue.

 Its Cosmetic Beauty Guide is one of the most eminent guides to all the very best cosmetic surgeons in the UK.